David McNutt

 David McNutt, Ph.D.

-Associate Lecturer of Core Studies
+Senior Lecturer in Core Studies

 Dr. McNutt is also senior acquisitions editor at Zondervan Academic, an imprint of HarperCollins Christian Publishing, where he acquires and edits books in theology, philosophy, and related fields and oversees several series, including the New Studies in Dogmatics series, the Los Angeles Theology Conference series, and the Scottish Dogmatics Conference series.
 He is an ordained teaching elder (the office formerly known as Minister of Word and Sacrament) in the Presbyterian Church (USA).
 He and his wife, Dr. Jennifer McNutt, serve the church and the academy through McNuttshell Ministries, their teaching, preaching, and writing ministry.